SithHun/SQL-Employee-Tracker/README.md

 > node inquirer.js

 ## Usage
 Running the inquirer.js file will prompt you on options on what to do with the MySQL database.
-You can choose either to view departments view roles view employees and the options to update or add to respective categories.
-Exiting the inquirier prompt will exit you out of the server.
-You must enter your password for your MySQL database in the inquirer.js file under the connection variable.
+You can choose either to view departments, view roles, view employees, and the options to update or add to respective categories.
+Exiting the inquirier prompt will exit you out of the server. ```You must enter your password for your MySQL database in the inquirer.js file under the connection variable.```

 ## Screenshot/Video